Rorasaurus/gitlab-runner-creator/README.md

 ## Usage

+This assumes you've already deployed a server to host the Gitlab runners and configured and installed Docker.

-The script can run from anywhere, but I'd suggest copying it to the home directory of a dedicated \n user.
+The script can run from anywhere, but I'd suggest copying it to the home directory of a dedicated user.
 This user will require permission to execute the 'docker' command.

 It will create a series of directories to be used as Docker volumes.
 By default it will create: